martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/job_done/index.md

 When asking for feedback keep in mind it's to improve yourself, not to get a compliment.
 You can ask for feedback in the following way:

 {{< quoteblock >}}
-💬 "What could I have done better when working together?"
+💬 "What could I have done better while working together?"
 {{</ quoteblock >}}

 ## 4. Say goodbye